 “The strength of this work is that it uses two completely different models of fish and fisheries,” said co-author Dr Jorn Bruggeman.
 “Both project that climate change will reduce global catches due to a drop in plankton productivity, with tropical regions being the worst affected.
 The fact that such different models agree suggests that a decrease in catch is likely.
 This underlines the need for measures to mitigate and adapt.”

-For more information, you can read the full report here, and find some key statistics from it here.
+For more information, you can read the full report here.